modern-hobbyist/modern-hobbyist/Planning/Keyboard - Mk. 3/Mist Keyboard talking Points.md

 The nice thing about this plugin is that I can tell it to place additional components beyond the switches and their corresponding diodes, which means I can have it place the LEDs and capacitors as well.

-It might take a little tweaking to get them laid out exactly where I want them, so I usually uncheck the option to routes
+It might take a little tweaking to get them laid out exactly where I want them, so I usually uncheck the option to "Route with switches" until I'm done messing with it.
+Then I run it one final time and it'll connect the diodes and the switches for me.